Sarandë: Demography

 Sarandë is considered one of the two centers of the Greek minority in Albania, Gjirokastër being the other.
 According to the representatives of the Greek minority 42% of the town's population belong to the local Greek community.
 Since the 1990s the population of Sarandë has nearly doubled.
 According to official estimation in 2013, the population of the city is 41,173.
 According to a survey conducted by the Albanian Committee of Helsinki, in 2001 the Albanian population numbered about 26,500, while Greeks formed the rest with about 3,400 alongside a small number of Vlachs and Roma.
 The city, according to the Albanian Committee of Helsinki, has lost more than half of its ethnic Greeks from 1991 to 2001, because of heavy emigration to Greece.
 According to official estimates of 2014 the number of the Greek community in the former municipality is 7,920, not to count those who live in the wider current municipality (including additionally 4,207 in Ksamil).
-Seven schools/classes in Greek attended by a total of 359 students existed in the Saranda municipality as of 2014.
+Two schools/classes in Greek attended by a total of 217 students existed in the Saranda municipality as of 2014.
 Other minorities include Aromanians, Roma and Ashkali.